A conjecture on the composition of localizations on a stratified tensor triangulated category: Bousfield localization on stratified categories

 By tom Dieck's isomorphism (\cite[Ch.~V, Lemma 2.10]{LMSMcC-equivstabhomth}) we have

 and this allows us to split the category of rational $O(2)$-spectra in two parts.
 Here $\Phi O(2)$ denotes the set of closed subgroups of $O(2)$ with finite Weyl group endowed with the $f$-topology (\cite[Ch.~V, Not.
-2.3]{LMSMcC-equivstabhomth}), it consists in the isolated point $[SO(2)]$ and a sequence $\{[D_{2n}] : n\geq 1\}$ converging to $[O(2)]$.
+2.3]{LMSMcC-equivstabhomth}); it consists of an isolated point $[SO(2)]$ and a sequence $\{[D_{2n}] : n\geq 1\}$ converging to $[O(2)]$.
 Under the isomorphism (\ref{eq-tomdieckisoO2-sectionbousloc}) these two separated subspaces correspond to orthogonal idempotent elements $e_{\CC}, e_{\CD}\in \pi^{O(2)}_0(S^0)$ which give us a decomposition of the whole tensor triangulated category

-The component $e_{\CC}(O(2)\da \CS p_{\QQ})$ is called the \textit{toral part} of the category.
-Restricting the $O(2)$-action along $\TT=SO(2)$ provides us with a functor
+The component $e_{\CC}(O(2)\da \CS p_{\LQ})$ is called the \textit{toral part} of the category.
+Restricting the $O(2)$-action along $\LT=SO(2)$ provides us with a functor

 While forgetting the higher homotopy structure we obtain an action of the residual group $W=O(2)/SO(2)$ on the spectra of the target category.